Review

 • Tap shoes (adult, intermediate): Order same size as street shoes or half size up.
 So Danca TA20 ($70.20 at DancewearCorner) runs small per the retailer's own notes.

 • Character shoes: Closer to street size, but varies significantly by brand.
 Capezio Jr. Footlight ($45-65) tracks fairly close to street.
 Bloch Splitflex runs small.
-Read the product page size note, do not transfer sizing from ballet or jazz shoes.
+Read the product page size note.
+Do not transfer sizing from ballet or jazz shoes.

 • Dance sneakers: Usually street size or half size smaller.
 Capezio Fierce DS11 ($92) says to size up half a size on the product page.

 • Pointe shoes: Never order first pair online.
-A trained fitter determines the size, it's individual to each foot, arch, and technique level.
+A trained fitter determines the size.
+It's individual to each foot, arch, and technique level.
 First-pair pointe shopping without a fitter is how serious foot problems start.

 How To Choose